ongyx/psilib/README.md

 ```
 Configuration files are, by default, stored at `~/Documents/.psicfg`.
 # Features:
-* A decentralised repository system, where the package authors are also the repo maintainers.
+* A decentralised repository system, where the package authors are also the repo maintainers(of their own packages).
 * Schemes can be added to psiman, depending on the repo host.
 You might even be able to use non-conventional methods (like Google Drive) to host repos in this system!
 * Their repos/packages appear as minimal entries to the main index.json file.
 From there, psiman will seek out the package through the listings.
 * Fully written in Python from the bottom-up, only using modules from stdlib.
+Most dependencies are stored within psilib itself.
 * Because it does not use any platform-specific modules, it is easy to port over to other *Nix-in-a-Box apps (i.e, [Libterm](https://github.com/ColdGrub1384/LibTerm)), or pure Python apps (i.e, [Pythonista](http://omz-software.com/pythonista/)).
 * Easy package management, where entries for dependencies/description/author are stored in one file.
 For an example of the main index.json file in the [psidex](https://github.com/sn3ksoftware/psidex) repo, here it is (copied from ywangd’s spec):